tsunami416604/azure-docs.hu-hu/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     The following code generates a plot: green dots are training data, red dots are test data, blue dots are predictions.
 Gray line is the regression itself.
 You see that all the blue dots are exactly on the line, as they should be, because the predictions exactly fit the model (the line).
     ```

-1. Kód cellája; Ha fut, ez a cella grafikus ábrát hoz létre.
-Ha az első alkalommal nem látja a mintaterületet (és ehelyett a "ábra mérete 640x480 1 tengellyel"), futtassa újra a cellát.
+1. Kódcella; futtatáskor ez a cella grafikus nyomtatást eredményez.
+Ha nem látja a nyomtatást az első alkalommal (és ehelyett a "640x480-as ábra 1 fejjel) című témakört találja), futtassa újra a cellát.

     ```python
     import matplotlib.pyplot as plt